trevanian66/KobFileSplitter/README.md

   -f : soucce file to split including path
   -s : size of split files.
 Can be specified as a number of bytes or a number suffixed with "kb","mb" or "gb" for Kilo bytes, Mega bytes or Giga bytes respectively
-  -d : directory into which to place file chunks.
+  -d : directory into which to place split files.
   -rb: read buffer size.
 Determines how many bytes to read from file each time.

 Merging